Vizcaíno-Serra Oak: History

 Greene also commissioned local craftsmen to make chairs out of some of its branches, two of which he donated to the Native Sons of the Golden West.
 One of the chairs, owned by California State Parks, was exhibited at the Panama Pacific International Exposition and was on display at the Pacific Grove Museum of Natural History in 2015 and 2016.

-In 1908, a granite Celtic cross with a bas-relief portrait of Junípero Serra sculpted by Douglas Tilden was erected near the original site of the tree by the art collector James A. Murray and is now a California Historical Landmark.
+In 1908, a granite Celtic cross with a bas-relief portrait of Serra sculpted by Douglas Tilden was erected near the original site of the tree by the art collector James A. Murray and is now a California Historical Landmark.
 Murray, who had made his fortune in the Montana mining industry, settled in Monterey in 1904.
-He took a keen interest in Monterey's history and owned one of the three paintings by Léon Trousset depicting Junípero Serra's first Mass beneath the oak tree.
+He took a keen interest in Monterey's history and owned one of the three paintings by Léon Trousset depicting Serra's first Mass beneath the oak tree.
 Murray's wife commissioned "The Passing of an Oak", a poem by Mary Sullivan Spence commemorating the tree.
 It was published in a limited edition in 1909.

 The preserved tree eventually decayed beyond repair and was removed from the cathedral grounds, leaving only the plaque which had been placed beneath it in 1905.
 However pieces of the tree are on display at the San Carlos Cathedral Heritage Center and at the Carmel Mission museum.